lassilias/Churn-Prediction/Deployment_api_Kubernetes/README.md

 1) build the docker image containing api_churn
 2) made it available locally to kubernets
-3) create the deployment,service,ingress dnd secrets after starting minikube
+3) create the deployment,service,ingress and secrets after starting minikube